jekymin8232/vitalguardai-com/README.md

 **There is no free lunch in this world.
 Lavish hospitality at a five-star hotel may leave behind debt, but a simple meal in a humble rural village leaves behind lasting happiness.**

+**Emotional debt can make people feel uncomfortable.
+When you place someone under emotional obligation, they become the debtor and you become the creditor.
+Once the debtor feels the debt has been repaid, they may never wish to see the creditor again.
+In many cases, it is better not to burden others with a sense of obligation or pressure.
+That is how genuine friendships can grow.**

 ## Emmanuel Adebayor is one of Togo’s greatest football players.
 ### A poor country is not necessarily small-minded, and a wealthy country is not necessarily great in character.
 Every nation is shaped by the kind of leaders it has.
 In that regard, all countries are the same.